NLnetLabs/rpki-doc/source/krill/getting-started.rst

 directory when it is first started.
 Replacing the self-signed certificate with a TLS certificate issued by a CA works, but has not been tested extensively.

-For a robust solution, we recommend that you use a proxy server such as Nginx or Apache if you intend to make Krill available to the Internet.
+For a robust solution, we recommend that you use a proxy server such as NGINX or Apache if you intend to make Krill available to the Internet.
 Also, setting up a widely accepted TLS certificate is well documented for these servers.